ejvillablancaLab/LXR_in_regeneration_and_tumorigenesis/README.md

 git clone https://github.com/ejvillablancaLab/LXR_in_regeneration_and_tumorigenesis.git
 ```

 2. Create and activate the conda environment based on the type of analysis you plan to run.
-For example, to run microarray analysis part:
+For example, to run microarray analysis of human colon part:
 ```
 cd LXR_in_regeneration_and_tumorigenesis
 cd Human_Colon_CRC_Microarray